Blockost/OSS-PL/README.md

 # OSS-PL
-Programming language based on famous OSS 117 French comic movies
+Programming language based on famous OSS 117 French comic movies, inspired by [ArnoldC](https://github.com/lhartikk/ArnoldC)

 ## Getting started
 Here's a sample of the simplest program you can do in OSS: